Cosmic Initial Conditions for a Habitable Universe: chaotic inflationary cosmology and probability of formation of a universe with non-zero curvature

-where the CMB observations constrain the power-law index to be in the range of $n<2$ \citep{planck}.
+where CMB observations constrain the power-law index to be in the range of $n<2$ \citep{planck}.
 Our aim is to investigate conditions in this model to have a habitable universe.
-Let us assume a uniform probability for the energy of inflaton field \citep{Yi93} with the energy smaller than the planck scale (i.e. $\rho_\phi<m_{pl}^4$).
-The constrain on energy density at the initial condition imposes that scalar field to be in the range of $0<\phi_i<m_{pl}/\lambda^{1/n}$.
+Let us assume a uniform probability for the energy of inflaton field \citep{Yi93}, with energy smaller than the Planck scale (i.e. $\rho_\phi<m_{pl}^4$).
+The constrain on energy density applied to the initial conditions imposes that scalar field should be in the range of $0<\phi_i<m_{pl}/\lambda^{1/n}$.
 Then the prior probability of a scalar field at the beginning of inflation is obtained by

 For a generic potential the number of e-folding \citep{infbook} is calculated by